evmcnb/quartz/content/Pearls/Termination of pregnancy.md

 #### Medical management

 Often referred to mimicking a miscarriage -
-- Mifepristone & misoprostol 48 hours later - same management as [[Miscarriage#Medical Management|medical miscarriage]]
+- Mifepristone & misoprostol 48 hours later - same management as [[Pearls/Miscarriage#Medical Management|medical miscarriage]]
 - Pregnancy test required in 3 weeks also - need to detect hCG level rather than just +ve or -ve

 #### Surgical management